supahcraig/CLDR/Building Environments/PVC Base on AWS/README.md

 ---

 ## Enable LDAP with Ranger
 This may not be necessary with later stacks.
+You may find that the only necessary step is the Ranger user sync configuration setting in Cloudera Manager.

 From the CM node sudo to root:  `sudo -i`